muggy8/improbable/have-and-havenot/rM7jQact.md

 I had a feeling that Ethan was the only Master in the school and the other teachers are all only Proteges since all of the Masters who were taking care of the school before Ethan were...

-Either way, Ethan explained the situation almost perfectly confirmed my suspicion.
+Either way, Ethan's explanation of the situation almost perfectly confirmed my suspicion.

 Additionally, Ethan himself is almost entirely unfit for front line duties like this.